Stanliest/StudyNote/3S03/README.md

 static testing: criteria for choosing representative test cases, reasonable test cases.
 automated testing: the more automated the development process, the easier to automate the test process
 manual testing: for the project that has greater reliance on people to analyze, document, and develop computer systems manually

+### select techniques/tools
+Steps:
+1. begin with selecting test factor
+2. functional or structural test
+3. dynamic or static
+4. manual or automated

+## slide 4 Functional testing techniques
+functional testing is to ensure that the system requirements and specification are achieved, create test conditions for use in evaluting the **correctness** of the application.
+1. regression: test previous tested segments, use when there is high risk when new changes may affect unchanged areas
+2. error-handling testing: determine the ability to process incorrect transactions
+3. manual-support testing: evaluate functions performed by people while preparing data
+4. intersystem testing: ensures that the integration between systems functions correctly, use when there is a change in parameters
+5. parallel testing: determine the results of the new app are consistent with the previous app or version

+## slide 5 Structural testing techniques
+structural testing is to ensure that the product designed is structrually sound and the tech is used properly, focus on process, not too much on the correctness.
+1. stress testing: determines if the system can handle heavy loads.
+2. execution testing: determines if the system achieves the desired level of proficiency in a production status (respond time, design performance)
+3. recovery testing: determines the ability to **restart** operations after the integrity has been  lost, revert to a point
+4. operations testing: to verify the operating procedures and staff can properly execute the app
+5. compliance testing: verifies that the app is develped according to standards, procedures and guidelines
+6. security testing: ensure confidential info and for competitive purposes to assure third parties that their data will be protected

+## slide 6 Unit testing in java with JUnit
+1. assertion: the code for an assumption
+2. turn on assertions by "-ea" flag
+3. if JUnit not integrated into the IDE, can use the TestRunner manually
+4. when running test, a failure or error occurs, current test is aborted, other tests in the same test class will still be executed.
+5. specify the tolerance when assertion has floating point
+6. all method name start with "test" will be auto run by JUnit
+7. setup and teardown for every method

+## slide 7 Unit Testing
+1.